Julia Davis: Lizzie & Sarah (2010)

-In 2010, she co-wrote and co-starred in Lizzie and Sarah with Jessica Hynes.
-The pilot aired on 20 March 2010 on BBC Two.
-It was made by Baby Cow Productions, and was considered even darker than Davis's previous work; when the BBC did not commission a series, despite a Facebook campaign.
+In 2010, Davis co-wrote and co-starred in Lizzie and Sarah with Jessica Hynes.
+The pilot is about two middle-class housewives, who are treated badly by their husbands, who wreak revenge on all who have crossed them.
+The pilot aired on 20 March 2010 on BBC Two at 11:45pm.
+It was made by Baby Cow Productions, produced by Alison MacPhail, and directed by Elliot Hegarty.